prathibha20/priceofcar3/README.md

 | Car with Year of 2020, 10k Miles with No Diesel Fuel, 4WD and Full Size  	| 31,089.55                      	| 31,700.49                      	|
 |                                                                          	|                                 	|                                 	|

-With regards to high quality model based on the dataset provided, Model6 and Model7 are the recommended models.
+With regards to high quality model based on the dataset provided, ``Model6`` and ``Model7`` are the recommended models.

 When we analyze the importance of feature selection based on the trained model, we observe the following order
-- **Model6** - Diesel Fuel, Odometer, Four Wheel Drive, Full Size and Year
+- ``Model6`` - Diesel Fuel, Odometer, Four Wheel Drive, Full Size and Year
-- **Model7** - Diesel Fuel, Year, Odometer, Four Wheel Drive and Full Size
+- ``Model7`` - Diesel Fuel, Year, Odometer, Four Wheel Drive and Full Size

 ## Next Steps and Recommendations

-As the data provided is not that clean with null, NAN, zero and unrealistic values, further filering of the data could be done, for example, selecting used car records with year => 2000.
+As the data provided is not that clean with null, NAN, zero, missing and unrealistic values, further filering of the data could be done, for example, selecting used car records with year => 2000.

 ![Histogram Plot of Used Cars by Year > 2000!](./images/Histogram-Plot-of-Used-Cars-by-Year-greater-than-2000.png)